lankryf/peach/README.md

 ## Installation
 1. To use Peach, simply [download](https://sourceforge.net/projects/lankryf-peach/files/latest/download) it onto your local machine.
-2. Move peach.exe file to any folder of your choice, but **it must be on the common disk with XAMPP**.
+2. Move peach.exe file to any folder of your choice, but **it must be on the common disk partition with XAMPP**.
 3. Add peach folder path to environment settings.
 4. And finaly you must to setup peach and set XAMPP folder path by using:
 ```